dy/subscript/plan.md

   - stuffing tree into subscript seems to be dissolving main point: terse, fast expressions.
     → parse is faster and even smaller, eval is on par via separate evaluate target

+* [x] AST format
+  * It can be strictly binary or with multiple args.
+Multiargs case makes more sense (?:, a(b,c,d), [a,b,c,d], a;b;c;d)
+    + multiargs allow SIMD and other optimizations, it better reflect actual execution and doesn't enforce redundant ordering
+    + AST should be able to validly codegenerated back, therefore redundant ordering imposes redundant parens
+      * Precedences belong to codegenerator, not to parser, to match against.
+    + enables simd
+  * AST can reflect either: visual syntactic structure (like exact parens) OR semantic order of execution.
+  * AST can not depend on languages and just reflect order of commands execution, can be converted to any language.
+    ~ may be challending if target lang has different precedences → precedences must be defined by target codegenerator
+  * Parens operator may have semantic sense as either grouping or destructuring
+  * Can be converted to xml as `<mul><a/><b/><c/></mul>` → safest is source fragments ordered as nested arrays indicating order of evaluation.

 * [x] Number, primitives parsing: is that part of evaluator or parser?
 What about mapping/simplifying nodes?
   + we organically may have `[value]` syntax for primitives/literals
     - there are 0 operand operators: `;;;`, `a,,,b` taking that signature